Massieville, Ohio

-Massieville is an unincorporated community in Ross County, in the U.S. state of Ohio.
+Massieville is an unincorporated community and Census-designated place in Ross County, in the U.S. state of Ohio.

 History

 Variant names were "Massie" and "Waller".
 The community has the name of Waller Massie, the proprietor of a local sawmill.

+Geography

+Massieville is located in the Appalachian region of Ohio, south of Chillicothe.

+Demographics

+The population of Massieville was 584 at the 2020 census, of those 584 people, 91% were White, 2.5% were African American, 1.8% were Hispanic or Latino, 0.1% were Asian, 0.1% were from other races, and 5.9% were from two or more races.

 Notable person

 Will Huff, a composer, was born at Massieville in 1875.